 - Get a VPN on your mobile phone

-Best course of action, if you plan to use public Wi-Fi, is get a VPN on your cellphone.
+The best course of action, if you plan to use public Wi-Fi, is to get a VPN on your cellphone.
 It’s easy — just download a VPN app.
-Free and subscription-based VPN apps are available.
+Free and subscription-based services, like NordVPN, are available.
 Go to the iPhone App Store or Google Play for Android and search “VPN.”
 Not sure what a VPN is?
 Read our full VPN guide here.

 - Be cautious on mobile apps